l33tlamer/traefik-compose/README.md

 The only important bits are that the container is a member of the proxy network, and has those specific labels.

-These are all that is needed:
+These are the required labels:

     labels:
       - traefik.enable=true
-      - traefik.docker.network=traefikproxy                               # name of Docker network
+    # name of the dedicated Docker proxy network
+      - traefik.docker.network=traefikproxy
-      - traefik.http.routers.CHANGEME.rule=Host(`SUBDOMAIN.example.com`)  # adjust to fit your (sub)domain
+    # adjust to fit your (sub)domain
+      - traefik.http.routers.CHANGEME.rule=Host(`SUBDOMAIN.example.com`)
-      - traefik.http.services.CHANGEME.loadbalancer.server.port=80        # adjust to fit the internal target port
+    # adjust to fit the INTERNAL port of the proxy-target service
+      - traefik.http.services.CHANGEME.loadbalancer.server.port=80
+    # use this only if the proxy-target already provides HTTPS and not HTTP
-      - traefik.http.services.CHANGEME.loadbalancer.server.scheme=https   # only use when target is HTTPS
+      - traefik.http.services.CHANGEME.loadbalancer.server.scheme=https

 The CHANGEME part must be unique for each service you deploy for Traefik, simply use the name of the service.